tdcoa/systasks/README.md

 # Tasks

-A task is of a *type* and has *name*, an optional *connection target* and a specific task definition
+A task is of a *type* and has *name*, an optional *connection target* and a specific task definition.

 Attributes: